defenxor/dsiem/docs/managing_performance.md

 Dsiem offers two such strategies to select from:

-1. Use a fixed length queue and discard new events when that queue is full.
+1. Use a fixed length queue and discard new events when that queue is full

    The advantages of this strategy are:
    - Events that *do* get processed will have a recent timestamp.